-- Directors' fees, which are usually paid annually; and - (before the share option schemes had expired) Share options which were granted subject to the discretion of the Board.
+- Directors' fees, which are usually paid annually; and - Share options which were granted pursuant to the share option schemes then in force subject to the discretion of the Board.

 REMUNERATION OF DIRECTORS AND SENIOR MANAGEMENT

 Particulars of the remuneration of the Directors and senior management during the year under review are set out in note 7 to the financial statements.